Accessibility links

 Swiss President Viola Amherd and Mongolian President Ukhnaa Khurelsukh attend a welcome ceremony on Sukhbaatar Square in Ulaanbaatar, Mongolia, Aug.
 2, 2024.

-Charles Krusekopf, founder and executive director of the American Center of Mongolian Studies, told VOA, "Being able to have some regional presence by having a close relationship with Mongolia, having a friend in the region, I think, is important to the United States."
+Charles Krusekopf, founder and associate director of the American Center of Mongolian Studies, told VOA, "Being able to have some regional presence by having a close relationship with Mongolia, having a friend in the region, I think, is important to the United States."

 The June 2019 edition of the U.S. Defense Department’s “Indo-Pacific Strategy Report” includes Mongolia, along with New Zealand, Taiwan and Singapore, in the camp of Indo-Pacific democracies, positioning them as "reliable, competent and natural partners."